 Education: Attended Emerson College

 Military service: Served in the Army Air Corps, 1942-1945; Air Medal recipient

-Has won five Primetime Emmy Awards out of 16 nominations, plus was inducted into the Television Academy Hall of Fame.
+Has won six Primetime Emmy Awards out of 16 nominations, plus was inducted into the Television Academy Hall of Fame.

 At one point, he had nine series running on television simultaneously.

 “All in the Family” was the most popular comedy series on television after its first season and consistently shows up on polls listing the best shows of all time.

 The TV series “All in the Family” had 55 Emmy nominations and won 22 of them.

 1945 - Is hired by George and Dorothy Ross as a publicist in New York City, making $40 a week.